NEKiarie/Location-Based-Weather-App/README.md

 # Location-Based-Weather-App

-This application designed to allow you to track the current and future weather of cities of your choosing.
+This application is designed to allow you to track the current and future weather of cities of your choosing.

 ## Demo